ajiayi-debug/foodclassificationgpt4o/README.md

+Proof of Concept that GPT 4o is capable of food classification and nutrient estimation.
 # Instructions to set up openai api with azure ai (As of 18/7/2024)
 ## Installing dependencies
 To start, install the required packages: